NervanaSystems/ngraph/src/ngraph/frontend/onnx_import/op/supported_ops.md

 * `complex64`,
 * `complex128`.

-Value in `()` _brackets_ means that this op is available since specific opset version.
+Value in `()` _parenthesis_ indicates that this op was introduced since the specific ONNX Standard opset version.
-Values seperated by `-` _dash_ represents opset versions introducing some changes.
+Values seperated by `-` _dash_ indicate the changes were made to that op definition in the ONNX Standard.
+If there were minor changes they are usually supported by single implementation, otherwise there are multiple versions, each appropriate for specific opset version range.
-In example operator `Abs` is supported in all opset versions starting from `1` to `6` and to the latest opset version.
+For example, with the schema represented below the operator `Abs` is supported in all opset versions starting from `1` to `6` and to the latest opset version.

 | Name | Opset Version(s) supported | Comment
 |------|----------------------------|---------